tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/state-machine-transitions.md

 automated alerts.
 An asset that transitions from Healthy to Degraded normally has a corresponding maintenance work order explaining why the condition changed.

-Normal state transitions show: asset in Healthy state, inspection performed (documented in work order), condition assessed, and state updated if necessary (to Degraded if inspection found problems).
-The assessment is documented with details (what was found, what corrective action is needed).
+Normally the state moves on the back of an inspection: a Healthy asset is examined under a work order, its condition assessed, and the state stepped to Degraded only if the inspection found something, with the finding and the corrective action written down.

 Anomalous transitions include an asset state changed with no inspection or work order behind it, or a condition reversed from Degraded to Healthy with no maintenance performed.
 Where the asset carries condition monitoring, the state has data